lgoyes/BookNotes/CleanArchitecture-RobertCMartin.md

 * None of them adds new capabilities.
 Each imposes some kind of extra discipline that is negative in its intent.
 * The three paradigms together remove `goto` statements, function pointers, and assignments.

+## 4. Structured Programming.

+### Proof

+* A program of any complexity contains too many details for a human brain to manage without help.
+* Dijkstra's solution was to apply the mathematical discipline of proof.
+* Dijkstra realized that he would have to demonstrate the technique for writing basic proofs of simple alhorithms.
+* Dijkstra discovered that certain uses of `goto` statements prevent modules from being decomposed recursively into smaller and smaller units, thereby preventing use of the _divide-and-conquer_ approach necessary for reasonable proofs.
+* Dijstra realized that there "good" uses of `goto` corresponded to simple selection and interaction control structures.
+* Böhm and Jacopini, proved that all programs can be constructed from just three structures: sequence, selection and interaction.
+* The very control structures that made a module provable were the same minimum set of control structure from which all programs can be built. **Thus, structured programming was born**.
+* Most modern languages do not have a `goto` statement.
+* Our languages don't give us the option to use undisciplined direct transfer of control.

+### Functional Decomposition

+* Structured programming allows modules to be recursively decomposed into provable units.

+### No Formal Proofs

+* Few of today's programmers believe that formal proofs are an appropriate way to produce high-quality software.

+## 5. Object-Oriented Programming.

+## 6. Functional Programming.

+## 7. SRP: The Single Responsility Principle.

+## 8. OCP: The Open-Closed Principle.

+## 9. LSP: The Liskov Substitution Principle.